 - If you want to really enhance the buttery flavor of these cookies, try adding a teaspoon or two of butter extract to your dough!
 You can toss it in while you’re stirring in the egg and vanilla.

-- To make sure every cookie is exactly the same size, use a 1-inch cookie scoop!
-While you could always just use your hands, cookie scoops ensure each cookie is identical in size.
-This means that every cookie will be picture perfect AND cook evenly!
+- To make sure every cookie is exactly the same size, you can use a 1-inch cookie scoop!